TheFrieber/ExtendedAPIHook/README.md

 # ExtendedAPIHook
 A ComfyUI extension to allow external control over generation

-This extension uses Flask(For the Rest API), Selenium(Controled Workflow), Webdriver Manager(Custom Session) and Flasgger(Swagger UI) for its functionality.
-The aim of this extension is to allow doing stuff with ComfyUI automated, without needing to recode the source with a workaround by using Selenuim in head mode.
-This addon was written for KoboldCS to add ComfyUI support for chatting sessions.
+This extension uses Flask(For the Rest API), Selenium(Controlled Workflow), Webdriver Manager(Custom Session) and Flasgger(Swagger UI) for its functionality.
+The purpose of this extension is to automate stuff with ComfyUI without requiring modifications to the source code, by using Selenium in head mode.
+It was developed specifically for KoboldCS to enable ComfyUI support for chat sessions.

 ## Installation

 ------------
+Alternatively use KoboldCS's installer if you intend to use this with KoboldCS

+###### or (- Manual installation -)

-Head into your `python_embeded` folder and install the packages with:
+Head into your `python_embeded` folder in your ComfyUI root directory and install the following required packages with:
 ##### Selenium:
 ```python -m pip install selenium```
 ##### Webdriver Manager: